+Shikigaku is logical framework for the creation of organizations that achieve results.
 Through the purging of discrepancies in consciousness and understanding within a given company, we build up a high-performance organization.

-An organization in which subordinates can be conscious of what produces results and will receive a high evaluation, managers can understand their own responsibilities and authority, and a president can make business judgments for success in the marketplace – this will be an organization that produces great outcomes and will enrich all of its employees and lead to increased happiness.
+Shikigaku is a management theory with the aim of creating organizations in which owners, managers and all employees can focus on their jobs without futile stress, while achieving better results.
+One of the advantages of Shikigaku is that it enables organizations to eliminate the primary factors that weaken an organization’s performances.
+These primary factors include: • Dissatisfaction of subordinates over evaluations • Negligent management rooted in unclear scope of authority attached to various roles • Management that cannot properly make decisions due to the influence of employees An organization in which subordinates can be conscious of what produces results and will receive a high evaluation, managers can understand their own responsibilities and authority, and a president can make business judgments for success in the marketplace – this will be an organization that produces great outcomes and will enrich all of its employees and lead to increased happiness.

 Shikigaku, through its various service offerings, has been adopted by over 2,000 companies.
-We continue to provide significant contributions to the companies that
+We continue to provide significant contributions to the companies that implement our methods in the form of increased sales and employee retention.

 Frequent Problems within Organizations